-Priority C projects help protect our drinking water supply and water quality infrastructure from natural disasters, such as earthquakes.
+The Priority C project will help protect our drinking water supply and water quality infrastructure from natural disasters, such as earthquakes.
 This priority provides partial funding to retrofit Anderson Dam so that it can safely withstand a large earthquake.
-Known as the Anderson Dam Seismic Retrofit Project, the project would continue to ensure public safety and secure a reliable water supply.
+Known as the Anderson Dam Seismic Retrofit project, it would continue to ensure public safety and secure a reliable water supply.

-Priority D: Restore Wildlife Habitat and Provide Open Space Access
+Priority D: Restore Wildlife Habitat and Provide Open Space